Gurpal-saghi-9/Bus-Reserevation-Project/BusReservationSystemProjectReport.md

 - Viewing reservation details

 ### 3.3 Data Storage
-Data is stored in a JSON file structure, with separate records for buses and their seat occupancy status.
-This provides a lightweight but effective storage solution for the application.
+Data is stored in a PostgreSQL relational database, which provides robust data persistence, transaction support, and data integrity.
+The system uses Drizzle ORM for database interactions, which provides a type-safe interface for working with the database.

 ## 4. Database Design